Access4all/a11y-checklist/en/wcag/2-operable/2.5-input-modalities/2.5.7-dragging-movements/README.md

 - A shopping list can be sorted by dragging; in addition, each element has a drop-down menu with options such as "Move element to start", "Move element to position X", etc.
 - In a project management tool with various columns, the work packages can be moved to any column by dragging them; in addition, a drop-down menu can be opened for each element and buttons such as "To previous column", "To column X" or "To last column" can be selected.

 **Note:** This success criterion can also be fulfilled by having an additional alternative operating element for such a complex function that fulfills the same purpose.
-Important: this must be operable with simple pointer inputs (a pure keyboard alternative is therefore **not** permitted, see 📜-2.1.1).
+Important: this must be operable with simple pointer inputs (a pure keyboard alternative is therefore **not** permitted, see **📜-2.1.1 Keyboard**).

 ### Responsibilities